saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 // This paper serves as a documentation of my internship experience showing what projects I worked on, where difficulties arose and how they were solved.
 It also indicates the skills gained and knowledge acquired which contributed immensely to shaping me into becoming an expert DevOps professional.

 Real-world experience with DevOps, complementing the theoretical knowledge I previously acquired, has been one of the best outcomes of this internship.
 A better understanding of the collaborative and iterative nature of DevOps was also achieved.
-F1Soft has been able to produce quality software faster by focusing on continuous improvement, automation, and ensuring effective communication between development and operations teams.
+Khalti has been able to produce quality software faster by focusing on continuous improvement, automation, and ensuring effective communication between development and operations teams.
 These skills and ideas will help in handling future challenges in this area, thereby contributing to becoming an even better engineer.